 "Hey yeah, it was."

-"I think that's when I realized you were really someone special," Maura said softly, taking Jane's hand.
-"I mean obviously I knew right away that you were different, but… when you cared enough to have really listened to me, and then brought me something that I could love without fearing its abandonment, that was really—that was really…"
+"I think that's when I realized you were really someone special," Maura said, taking Jane's hand.
+"I mean of course I knew right away that you were different, but… when you cared enough to have really listened to me, and then brought me something that I could love without fearing its abandonment, that was really—that was really…"

 Jane brushed her hand against Maura's cheek, keeping it there and saying, "You know Bass isn't the only one who won't abandon you, right?"
 When Maura nodded at her with watery eyes, Jane continued with a straight face, "Jo Friday won't ever leave you, either."